restimel/dynamicAstar/README.md

 A node describe a state (which can represent a place or a situation).

-Two node with the same id represent the exact same situation.
-It is possible from both of them to move to the same neighbours.
+Two nodes with the same id represent the exact same situation.
+From both of them it shoulb be possible to move to the same neighbours.
 If a place has contextual path (it possible to go to a neighbour only in some condition) it should be representated by a different node (with a different id).

 A Node is an object with following mandatory attributes: